stchiang/sbsquares/README.md

 $user = "";
 $password = "";
 ```
 For security reasons, it is recommended to store the config.php file outside of the web root.
-If this is done, then the absolute path to config.php will need to be set in getData.php (line 2) and includeData.php(11)
+If this is done, then the absolute path to config.php will need to be set in getData.php (line 2) and includeData.php(line 11):
 ```
 include '../../../config.php';
 ```